louisowen6/NLP_Stacking_Ensemble/README.md

 You can find the python script [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Data%20Preparation/data_cleaning_fe.py)

+For Windows User: run python script in anaconda prompt

 ### Feature Selection

 After doing feature engineering, we have to do some analysis to select which features will be used in the modeling process.
 The analysis are as follows: